yava-code/anonscreens/README.md

     Run Screenshot Program: The script then runs the screenshot program (or your specified program).
     Restore Original Time: Finally, it restores the system time to its original state.

-Note:

-This script requires sudo privileges as it changes the system time.
-Ensure that you have the necessary permissions before running it.